How Does SSO work with SAML

 IdP-Initiated SSO

-IdP Initiated SSO typically occurs when a user accesses a locally managed jump page.
-By authenticating directly to the IdP first, the user can choose from a host of services to access without the need to input any additional credentials.
-The technical process for achieving IdP-initiated SSO is outlined in the steps below.
+IdP-Initiated SSO typically occurs when a user accesses a locally managed jump page.
+By authenticating directly to the Identity Provider first, the user can choose from a host of services to access without the need to input any additional credentials.
+The technical process for achieving IdP-Initiated SSO is outlined in the steps below.

 STEP 1: The user opens the browser on the client machine and accesses the target server; e.g. https:// mail.google.com/a/example. com